MicrosoftDocs/memdocs/sccm/core/servers/deploy/install/upgrade-to-configuration-manager.md

  **The following is not supported:**
 -   It is not supported to upgrade a Technical Preview for System Center Configuration Manager to a fully licensed installation.
 A Technical Preview version can  only upgrade to a later version of the Technical Preview.

--   Migration from a Technical Preview to a fully licensed  version is not supported
+-   Migration from a Technical Preview to a fully licensed  version is not supported.

 ##  <a name="bkmk_checklist"></a> Upgrade checklists
  The following check lists can help you plan a successful upgrade to  System Center Configuration Manager.